marchdf/channelFlow/README.rst

 Using this repository
 ---------------------

-A.  Generating the meshes
+A.  Setting up the problem

-    1. Download the meshes from `Workshop on High-Order CFD Methods <https://how5.cenaero.be/content/ws2-les-plane-channel-ret550>`_
+    1. Download and build `NaluWindUtils <https://github.com/NaluCFD/NaluWindUtils>`_
     #.
-Open the `.geo` file in Gmsh and apply the 3D mesh.
-Save the mesh and export it to VTK format as well (Make sure to check "Save All").
-Edit the `.geo` file and uncomment the different `nl` lines for the different mesh resolutions.
-    #.
-Convert the VTK mesh to ExodusII format using `vtk2exo.py`
-    #.
-Use Cubit to add sidesets to the meshes by using `add_sidesets.jou` (you might have to edit it a bit to get what you want)
+Edit and run `setup_problem.py` to generate the mesh and populate the initial condition

 B. Running